Starting menstrual periods at a young age is linked to a small increase in breast cancer risk [10,14-18].

-Women who began their periods before age 12 have about a 20 percent higher risk compared to those who began their periods after age 14 .
+Women who began their periods before age 11 have about a 15-20 percent higher breast cancer risk compared to those who began their periods at age 15 or older .

-This increased risk is likely due, at least in part, to the amount of estrogen a woman is exposed to in her life.
+The increased risk of breast cancer linked to a younger age at first period is likely due, at least in part, to the amount of estrogen a woman is exposed to in her life.
 A higher lifetime exposure to estrogen is linked to an increase in breast cancer risk .

 Learn more about estrogen and breast cancer risk.

 How Hormones Affect Breast Cancer